 Teens today have continuous access to the internet through home computers, tablets, and smartphones.
 This access offers many benefits.
 Teens can access information on virtually any topic and master new skills.
-They can also socialize with others around the world, play games, or listen to music and watch videos.
+They can also socialise with others around the world, play games, or listen to music and watch videos.
 Some young people make a very sizable income through shows on YouTube and Facebook.

-What is Teen Addiction to Technology?
+Is My Teen Addicted to Technology?

 An addiction can be defined as compulsively engaging in an activity despite negative consequences.
 Teens addicted to technology may stop engaging with friends and family.
 Technology addiction may also lead to poor performance at school or work.
 Electronic addiction treatment can help young adults who struggle with controlling their internet and technology use.

 Teen technology addiction falls into a group of addictions referred to as behavioural addictions.

 - Using technology to escape problems